bmcguir2/simulate_lte/readme.txt

 > load_freqs(man_freqs='',peak=1.0,vlsr=vlsr,dV=dV)

 This will plot lines that are provided not from a standard spcat catalog, but rather just a set of frequencies.
-The user can specify either a manual array OR a catalog file containing a single column of frequencies (not both), as well as an optional intensity for the lines (defaults to 1.0), a vlsr offset (defaults to current vlsr), and a linewidth (defaults to current linewidth).
+The user can specify either a manual array OR a catalog file containing a single column of frequencies.
+Optional commands are an intensity for the lines (defaults to 1.0), a vlsr offset (defaults to current vlsr), and a linewidth (defaults to current linewidth).
 Modifying any of these parameters requires re-issuing the entire command.

 > use_lines()
 > use_steps()